 A- Yes but you need a model 3b+ or 4 and a separate hat

 Q- What is the maximum distance between PSE e.g switch and PD e.g IP camera?

 A- 100m is the limit imposed by Ethernet for the data signal.
 You can extend this using a PoE extender/repeater.

-Power Over Internet (PoE) is a method of providing power to remote devices using standard Ethernet cable removing the need for a remote mains power supply.
+Power Over Ethernet (PoE) is a method of providing power to remote devices on a LAN using a standard Ethernet cable removing the need for a remote mains power supply.

 It has been standardised by the IEEE but there are also vendor implementations that are non standard.
 The main one to be aware of is Passive PoE.

 - Powerline Networking Guide -How To Setup HomePlug Adapters

 - Active or Passive PoE That is the question